OSOceanAcoustics/echodataflow-recipes/README.md

 The recipes are stored with the following structure:
 ```
 recipes
-  |--- deploy_specs  # deployment specification for flows
+  |--- deploy     # deployment specification for flows
   |--- params     # parameters used by flows
   |--- resources  # ancillary files used by flows
 ```